letiescanciano/project-1/readme.md

 # Normal mode

   - Press S to play
+  - Use left and right arrow to move
+  - Use SPACE to shoot
   - Try to complete all the levels.
   - Each level match a music genre